Sulfikarpk/Trifold_Fusion_premium_product_launch/README.md

 # 🎥 Interactive Trifold Rotating LED Display

-## 📌 Project Overview
+## 📌  Project Description

-The Interactive Trifold Rotating LED Display is a large-scale automated launching system designed for exhibitions, corporate events, and product unveilings.
-The setup consists of three synchronized rotating LED display panels that create an immersive visual experience before revealing the product placed inside.
+The Interactive Trifold Rotating LED Display is an automated product launching system designed for exhibitions, corporate events, and brand activations.
+The system features a circular interactive podium positioned in front of three large rotating LED display panels.
+When a visitor places their hand inside the circular podium, a TFMini LiDAR sensor detects the presence of the object and triggers the activation sequence.
+An addressable LED strip integrated into the podium lights up and creates an animated lighting effect that visually guides the interaction toward the main display.
+The trigger signal is transmitted from the sensor controller to the main control system using RS485 communication over a LAN connection.
+At the receiving end, an ESP32 processes the incoming data and initiates the complete activation sequence.
+Once activated, the three synchronized rotating LED display panels perform a programmed motion sequence, creating an immersive visual experience and revealing the product positioned at the center.
+The entire system combines real-time sensor detection, reliable industrial communication, embedded firmware, synchronized motor control, and interactive lighting to deliver an engaging product launch experience.

-This project was completely designed, developed, programmed, and commissioned by me, including the hardware integration, motion control, embedded programming, synchronization, testing, and onsite installation.
+This project was fully developed by me, including hardware integration, embedded firmware development, sensor interfacing, RS485 communication, ESP32 programming, motion control, LED animation, system synchronization, testing, and onsite commissioning.

 ---